IBMDevConnect/publiccloudsolutionsworkshop/lab3-cfmigration/README.md

    The output should be similar to the following:<br><br>![Command output](images/005-vcapjson.png)

-### Running the migration tool and deploying the application to IBM Kubernetes Service
+### Step 3 : Running the migration tool and deploying the application to IBM Kubernetes Service

 The last stage of the migration is performed for the specific target environment.